 ALLOCATING FACTORS (The following conditions must be met for a position to be allocated to this class.)

-1. Employees in this class direct a large staff performing payment processing duties.
+1. Employees in the Revenue specialty perform work in the Revenue Department and direct a large staff performing payment processing duties.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)